 Tell us about yourself and your business

-What would you say the key elements are for starting or running a successful business?
+What would you say are the key elements for starting/running a successful business?

 Who inspires you?

 Perhaps not so surprisingly… Anita Roddick.
 And all strong women leaders.
 Sheryl Sandberg’s book and organisation, Lean In, is a brilliant advocate and inspiration in helping females to take on more leadership roles in their careers.

 One of the things that drives me is being told I cannot do something, for example, “the soap market is saturated – you’ll never make a business out of it!” or “How can you compete with the big boys?
 How will your voice be heard?”.